Frans Hogenberg

-Frans Hogenberg (1535–1590) was a Flemish and German painter, engraver, and mapmaker.
+Frans Hogenberg (1535–1590) was a Flemish-German painter, engraver, and mapmaker.

+Life

 Hogenberg was born in Mechelen in Flanders as the son of Nicolaas Hogenberg.
-In 1568 he was banned from Antwerp by the Duke of Alva because he was a protestant and had printed engravings sympathizing with the Beeldenstorm.
+In 1568, he was banned from Antwerp by the Duke of Alba because he was a protestant and had printed engravings sympathizing with the Beeldenstorm.
 He travelled to London, where he stayed a few years before emigrating to Cologne.
 He is known for portraits and topographical views as well as historical allegories.
 He also produced scenes of contemporary historical events.